 Ellen Lloyd - AncientPages.com - World’s oldest dictionaries come from the Akkadian Empire.
 The dictionaries are about 4,500-year-old and were discovered in Ebla, one of the earliest kingdoms in Syria.
 They written on cuneiform tablets and are part of the famous ancient Ebla archive.

 The text is written in the oldest Semitic language yet identified and deciphered with oldest know bilingual dictionary, written in Sumerian (a language already deciphered) and Elbaite.
 The Elbaites wrote in columns and used both sides of the tablets.
 Lists of figures were separated from the totals by a blank column.
-Treaties, description of wars and anthems to the gods were also recorded on tablets.
+Treaties, descriptions of wars, and anthems to the gods were also recorded on tablets.

 The Urra=hubullu glossary, a major Babylonian glossary or encyclopedia from the second millennium BCE, preserved in the Louvre Museum in Paris.

 By 2500 B.C.
-Sumerian scribes could write almost anything with 800 or so cuneiform signs, including myths, fables, essays, hymns, proverbs, epic poetry, lamentations, laws, lists of astronomical events, list of plants and animals, medical texts with lists ailments and their herbal.
+Sumerian scribes could write almost anything with 800 or so cuneiform signs, including myths, fables, essays, hymns, proverbs, epic poetry, lamentations, laws, lists of astronomical events, list of plants and animals, medical texts with lists ailments, and use of herbs.

 Sumerian King List – Ancient Record Of Kingship That Has Long Been Of Great Interest